Major: Psychology

 Internship/Practicum opportunities: Visit the Career Development Center for internship information.

 Psychology is a science that seeks to understand the mind and behavior of humans and non-human animals.
-There are many areas of specific interest within the discipline of psychology, such as perception, learning, memory, intelligence, personality, development across the lifespan, abnormal behavior and social behavior.
+Thiel College’s Bachelor of Arts (B.A.) in Psychology explores the many areas of specific interest within the discipline of psychology, such as perception, learning, memory, intelligence, personality, development across the lifespan, abnormal behavior and social behavior.

-The Thiel College psychology faculty have adopted five goals for psychology majors, which adhere to the American Psychological Association's Guidelines for the Undergraduate Psychology Major, they include:
+Thiel’s psychology faculty have adopted five goals for psychology majors, which adhere to the American Psychological Association's Guidelines for the Undergraduate Psychology Major, specifically:

 Thiel College offers scholarships to students for reasons such as academic success, community service or involvement, exemplary leadership and more!
 The scholarships available to psychology majors are: